azielinskiACC/eval_SIPER_sentiments/README.md

 * **merge_innovations_uptakes_files.py:** Runs Structural Topic Models at specified range of K (50-1000 in the paper).
 * **concepts_k500_50.R:** Extracts concepts from the structural topic model output, the number of words, topics, and FREX weighing can be adjusted in the code to get at the differend K/FREX scenarios.

-## Logic for computing novelty and uptake
+## Logic for computing the Polarity of the Sentences
 We seek to compute the sentiment for each sentence for each document language-wise.
-To find the uptake of an evaluation concept, we first find the .
-This logic an be implemented in many ways based on your needs.
-Below we point to one such implementation that was suited for compute infrastructure.
-Note that the below implementation by its design requires customization because of the heavy setup needed.
-We chose this approach because envisioned future projects that needed this anyways where we needed efficient ways of identifying evaluation cartegories a given set of terms.
+To find the uptake of an evaluation concept, we first find them on a simple keyword analysis  as a given set of terms.
+This is a baseline and can be implemented in many ways based on your needs.
+Below we point to one such implementation that was suited for compute a sample of evaluation reports.
+Note that the below implementation requires customization because of error-prone pdf-to-text conversion.
+We chose this approach because it considers negation and modifier/argument structures that are needed for identifying sentiments of evaluation cartegories.

 * GetSentencesFittingPerformanceCategories.java
 196363 Hits (sentences) have been extracted, containing one or more hits.
 Am example is displayed below: